-There is no better analogy for educated Nepali women living in a time of rapid modernization and globalisation than of a bird who is coaxed into a cage.
-They have the means to live wildly free and successful lives on their own, but the cage built with the morally penalising stakes of culture, family and society make it nearly impossible for them to do so.
+There is no better analogy for educated Nepali women living in a time of rapid modernization and globalization than of a bird who is coaxed into a cage.
+They have the means to live wildly free and successful lives on their own, but the cage built with the morally penalizing stakes of culture, family, and society makes it nearly impossible for them to do so.

 How often do you see a young Nepali woman dining alone at a restaurant, watching a movie by herself, travelling alone or just enjoying her God damn life in solitude?
 What are people’s reactions when they witness this?
 What normal activity could a young man engage in to warrant such suspicion or confusion?

 I completed high school and my undergraduate degree in Australia, where I learned how ingrained travel is in the Australian culture.
 For my 21st birthday, rather than having a grand party, I decided to travel back to my childhood home in Boston, America and also travel around the whole country.
 All by myself.
 Much to my parent’s dismay I added Mexico to my journey and returned two and a half months later an entirely new person.

 Three years on, I have finished two undergraduate degrees, worked for a year and a half in a rewarding professional role, saved diligently as I continued living with my parents, and am three months into a two year around the world adventure on my own.
 I have backpacked through five European countries and am spending the next five months volunteering and travelling in North Africa and the Middle East.
 I will then continue travelling in Europe, then head to Southern and Eastern Africa for a year to volunteer, write, start art projects and travel.